NicKarlen/AFE1_Crypto_2/README.md

 ## 3. Analyse data

-Not we analyse the date and check if there is any correlation between traded volume and the **arbitrage index**
+Now we analyse the date and check if there is any correlation between traded volume and the **arbitrage index**